 Soft Digital Logic

-We developed information-processing soft machines by taking advantage of material instabilities, specifically, the buckling of membranes.
+We embedded physical intelligence into materials by taking advantage of material instabilities, specifically, the buckling of membranes.
 Similar to a pop-up toy, a bistable membrane is able to flip when a pressure is applied.
 We used such membranes for the kinking of tubing, which allowed the development of a complete set of logic gates (NOT, AND, OR gates), which we assembled to functional blocks including shift registers, set-reset latches, and volatile memory.
 We used these functional blocks to demonstrate a soft gripper that could switch between two states (closed and open gripper), being operated from a single soft button.
 Physical intelligence plays an important role in our quest to develop inexpensive air-releasable robots (ARRs).
 By implementing ARRs as hybrids of electronics and computational materials, we can reduce their cost while making them more resilient to harsh environments.

 - Digital Logic for Soft Devices